By Romana Rubeo

 On July 29, 2018, I received an email from a young journalist from Gaza, Wafa Aludaini, with the subject line: “I was looking at the sniper when he shot me – The story of an injured mother during the Great March of Return.”

-It was the first time Wafa had reached out to me, and I was immediately struck by the power of her story, which she wanted to publish in the Palestine Chronicle.
+It was the first time Wafa had reached out to us, but I was immediately struck by the power of her story, which she wanted to publish in the Palestine Chronicle.

-Of course, we published the story, and soon after, Wafa and I developed a deep connection.
+Of course, we published the story, and soon after, Wafa and I developed a deep connection, a friendship.

-As I got to know her, I discovered that Wafa was not just a storyteller – she was the story.
+As I got to know her more, I discovered that Wafa was not just a storyteller – she was the story.

-“I am a journalist,” she told us in an interview, “but I am also a Palestinian refugee.”
+“I am a journalist,” she told us in an interview I conducted with her along with our chief editor, Ramzy Baroud, “but I am also a Palestinian refugee.”
+That identity was critical to her relationship to the Palestinian struggle.

-Every Friday, wearing her press vest – a symbol of protection almost everywhere in the world, but not in Gaza – she would head to the fence that separates Gaza from Israel.
-There, she found the stories of her people.
+Every Friday, wearing her press vest – a symbol of protection from violence almost everywhere in the world, but not in Gaza – she would head to the fence that separates besieged Gaza from Israel.
+There, she found the stories of her people, and communicated them daily with poise and courage.

 Wafa’s perspective as a woman was significant.
 Not only was she an empowered journalist, but she also empowered other women by giving them a platform to share their voices.